 - Establish and maintain domicile for 12 consecutive months by doing one of the following:

-- Be gainfully employed in Texas (student jobs do not qualify as gainful employment);
+- Be gainfully employed in Texas (student employment does not qualify as gainful employment);

 - Have sole or joint marital ownership of residential real property in Texas by the person seeking to enroll or the dependent's parent, having established and maintained a domicile at the residence;